Grande Latte Please, Hold the Gay

 Claiming a continual victim status now has become a funding tool for advocacy groups.

-The Dr., at 1:30 PM
+By Marc, at 1:30 PM

 Post a Comment